 Some observers worry that diverse voices will not be heard in public policy debates because of the continuing consolidation of media ownership.
 Six huge corporations now own an estimated 90 percent of all television, news, radio, and film content.
 On the other hand, other observers argue that as long as the Internet maintains "network neutrality"—meaning that Internet service providers cannot give preferential treatment to one user or type of content—the public has access to diverse voices, and there is no threat to the open debate of public policy issues or to calls for activism.

 Some political scientists question whether mobilized public opinion is still as able to change the laws as it was in the civil rights era.
-They point to measures of Congressional polarization, such as the declining proportion of members' votes across party lines or the rising number of filibusters, and conclude that Congress is now more polarized than at any time since the end of Reconstruction.
+They point to measures of congressional polarization, such as the declining proportion of members' votes across party lines or the rising number of filibusters, and conclude that Congress is now more polarized than at any time since the end of Reconstruction.
 Another indication is the performance of the 112th Congress (2011–2013), which passed 220 laws, the fewest on record.
 The 113th Congress follows up with the second fewest laws passed on record.